Felicity Huffman pleads guilty in college admissions scheme

 Investigators have said Macy, 69, was with her when admissions consultant Rick Singer explained how he could arrange for the cheating because he “controlled” a test center.
 Both Huffman and Macy agreed to the plan, authorities say, but Macy has not been charged.
 Prosecutors have not explained why.

-Authorities say he gave a total of $250,000 to Singer’s sham charity and the USC women’s athletic program to have his son designated as a water polo recruit even though he didn’t play the sport.

-Officials say Sloane even bought athletic gear online and worked with a graphic designer to create a bogus photo of his son playing the sport for the teen’s application.

 Huffman and Sloane are among 14 parents who agreed to plead guilty in the biggest admissions scandal ever prosecuted in the U.S., known as “Operation Varsity Blues.”
-The scandal involving prestigious schools across the country has also embroiled prominent college coaches.
+The scandal involves prestigious schools across the country and has also embroiled prominent college coaches.

 The parents are accused of paying Singer to bribe coaches in exchange for helping their children get into schools as fake athletic recruits.
 Singer also paid off entrance exam administrators to allow someone else to take tests for students or fix their answers, authorities say.

+Some parents have decided to fight the charges, including “Full House” star Loughlin and her fashion designer husband, Mossimo Giannulli, who have pleaded not guilty to paying $500,000 in bribes to get their daughters into the University of Southern California as crew recruits, even though neither is a rower.

+Loughlin and Giannulli, who are also charged with money laundering conspiracy, have not publicly commented.

-Huffman was among the stars of the popular ABC series “Desperate Housewives,” which won her an Emmy Award in 2005.
-Huffman was also nominated for an Oscar for playing a transgender woman in the movie “Transamerica.”
+Huffman was a star of ABC’s “Desperate Housewives,” which won her an Emmy Award in 2005.
+She was nominated for an Oscar for playing a transgender woman in the movie “Transamerica.”

 Experts differ on whether Huffman’s swift acceptance of responsibility will leave her with an acting career.

-After Huffman agreed to plead guilty, Netflix officials said a film starring her, “Otherhood,” would not be released as planned in April and a new date would be determined.
+After she agreed to plead guilty, Netflix officials said that a film starring her, “Otherhood,” would not be released as planned in April and that a new date would be determined.
 A limited series featuring Huffman on the Central Park Five case is expected to debut this month.

 (Copyright (c) 2019 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)